-Per the Colorado Department of Public Health and Environment, the process for claiming a nonmedical exemption has changed for the 2021-22 school year.
+Per the Colorado Department of Public Health and Environment, the process for claiming a nonmedical exemption changed last year.
 We wanted to alert families about this early, so they have plenty of preparation time to adhere to the new guidelines, if applicable.

 Nonmedical exemptions must be submitted annually, which means parents have to submit the certificate every new school year.
 (The school year begins on July 1, and runs through June 30 of the following year.)
 There are two ways to file a nonmedical exemption:

 - File the Certificate of Nonmedical Exemption WITH a signature from an immunizing provider, OR

 - File the Certificate of Nonmedical Exemption received upon the completion of the online education module.

 Thank you for adhering to these processes.
 As always, our highest priority is to keep all students safe at school.

 If you have questions about any of these processes during the summer, please contact

 Each year, BFA conducts hearing and vision screenings for grades K,1,2,3,5 and 7, as well as for new BFA students.